mdelventhal/data-manage-intro/README.md

-# Econ PhD Code Camp
+# Data Management Intro

-This repo contains all the materials for the Econ PhD Code Camp, prepared by [Matt Delventhal](mailto:delventh@usc.edu).
-In the `lesson` folder you will find the lessons, consisting of notebooks with some instructions and starter code.
-Each lesson has materials in Python, and most lessons also have equivalent materials in R, Matlab, and/or Julia.
+This repo contains materials for some simple exercises to introduce data management.
+They have been prepared by [Matt Delventhal](mailto:delventh@usc.edu).

-To get ready to use these lessons you should follow the instructions in the [Installation Notes](#Install-Notes) below.
+Please see the [Installation Notes](#Install-Notes) below.

 ***NEW:*** [Git notes](#Git-notes)